documentation

 Any Nina command runs on a configured remote machine.
 The machine name matches an entry in your Nina config file, or falls back to your SSH config.

-Define remote machines in ~/.nina.conf:
+Define remote machines in ~/.config/nina/config:

 nina hello list all configured machines and their kind (local / ssh) nina status --on <machine> show generation and uptime for a remote machine nina doctor --on <machine> run a full health diagnostic on any machine nina apply --on <machine> rebuild and switch a remote machine over SSH Nina keeps remote work from turning into a whole new personality.
 Same verbs, same little reassurances, same sense of where you are.